Reduced dynamics in quasi-Hermitian systems: Subsystems of a quantum walk and the effect of the metric

-Therefore, for a separable class of metric operators, we have the following results: $1)$ the BLP measure should be independent of the metric chosen, and $2)$ the states for which the measure is maximized are unitarily equivalent. \\ We will now study the BLP measure of the reduced dynamics when the metric is not separable.
-In this case, we cannot construct states like $\rho_{\eta_c}$ and therefore we will denote by $\rho_\eta^c$ the states that are constructed by a partial trace of states $\rho_\eta\in\mathcal{H}$.
+Therefore, for metric operators with tensor product decomposition, we have the following results: \begin{enumerate} \item The BLP measure is independent of the metric chosen \item If the pair of states $(\rho_{\eta_c},\sigma_{\eta_c})$ maximizes the measure, the pairs of states $(\rho'_{\eta'_c},\sigma'_{\eta'_c})$ will also maximize the measure. \end{enumerate} For the metric operator not in the tensor product form, we do not have states like $\rho_{\eta_c}$, and therefore we will denote by $\rho_\eta^c$ the states that are constructed by a partial trace of states $\rho_\eta\in\mathcal{H}$.
 We maximize the measure over the set of states by using the simulated annealing technique and calculate the measure for three different metric operators.
-The results are presented in figure \ref{blpfig} . \onecolumngrid
+The results are presented in Figure\ \ref{blpfig}. \begin{enumerate} \item The BLP measure, within the error margin of $10^{-2}$ units, does not change with the metric or even with the non-Hermiticity parameter $\delta$. \item The measure for a given $\delta$ evolution {can be} maximized for unitarily inequivalent states (within the error of $10^{-2}$).
+The table below shows the trace distance between the states for which the maximum BLP measure is achieved, $(\rho_{\eta_1},\sigma_{\eta_1})$ and $(\rho'_{\eta'},\sigma'_{\eta'})$ where $\eta'$ is the positive square root of $G'\in\{G_2,G_3\}$. {Note that if $\rho_\eta$ and $\rho'_{\eta'}$ are unitarily equivalent, we must have $D(\rho_\eta,\rho'_{\eta'})=0$, or more precisely $D(\rho_\eta,\rho'_{\eta'})\lessapprox 0.02$, which is the minimum error in the maximization algorithm.
+The table~\ref{tab:my_label} shows that the states which maximize the BLP measure for three different metric operators are unitarily inequivalent.} \\[2mm]